 As you can see, as the deferral period gets shorter (see 5-year deferral period) the amount of income that can be received increases while the amount that is required to purchase the annuity also increases.
 At the same time the average bequest and maximum bequest reduces, while the maximum gain and maximum loss both increase.
 The reverse happens as the deferral period gets longer.

 If you opt for a longer deferral period (see 25-year deferral period) the amount of income that can be received decreases while the amount that is required to purchase the annuity also decreases.
 At the same time the average bequest and maximum bequest increases, while the maximum gain and maximum loss both decrease.

-As with the conclusion in the original article (see SuperGuide article Guest contributor: Reducing the risk of outliving your retirement savings), the best approach for you will depend on what is important to you, and your particular needs.
+As with the conclusion in the original article (see SuperGuide article Longevity risk: How deferred annuities can help your savings last as long as you do), the best approach for you will depend on what is important to you, and your particular needs.
 You should select a deferral period that best balances what you want in terms of income, bequests and losses upon early death.